-The Company has various agreements with Industry health plans for network management services consisting of referral management, physician contracting and utilization management.
-In addition, wellness related services are provided.
-Under these agreements, monthly payments are received and are recorded as other operating revenue.
+The Company held various agreements with Industry health plans to provide wellness and network management services consisting of referral management, physician contracting and utilization management.
+Under these agreements, monthly payments were received and are recorded as other operating revenue.
+In connection with the APA, these agreements were transferred to UCLA.